 No device can compensate for an inadequately trained or inexperienced physician.
 In fact, when used improperly, many of these advanced devices have potential risks that can exceed those associated with conventional liposuction.
 As a side-note, many of the above devices are very expensive.
 In order to be profitable they have to be utilized on large volumes of patients, which are usually accompanied by large advertising campaigns.
 Over the past five years or so companies worried more about their bottom lines than patient safety have been selling their machines to any medical doctor willing to pay for them.
 It doesn’t matter to these companies whether that doctor is a dermatologist, eye doctor, ear nose and throat doctor, family practitioner, cardiologist, or plastic surgeon.
 Many times these companies will push their devices onto non-plastic surgery physicians, because plastic surgeons as a group through our societies (American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery) are still evaluating the safety and efficacy of those devices.
 Some of them may indeed prove beneficial, but we as plastic surgeons want to make sure that they are safe and effective before offering them to our patients.

-Explore liposuction before-and-after photos of Dr. Sarbak’s patients to learn more about the results that are possible with this effective method of body contouring.
+Explore liposuction before-and-after photos of Dr. Sarbak and Dr. Simon’s patients to learn more about the results that are possible with this effective method of body contouring.